meteor/meteor/content/collections.md

 ```js
 SelectedTodos = new Mongo.Collection(null);
 ```

-You create what's known as a *local collection*.
+This creates a *local collection*.
 This is a Minimongo collection that has no database connection (ordinarly a named collection would either be directly connected to the database on the server, or via a subscription on the client).

-A local collection is simply a convienent way to use the full power of the Minimongo library for in-memory storage.
-For instance, you might use it instead of a simple array if you'll need to execute sophisticated queries over your set of data.
-Or you may want to take advatange of its *reactivity* on the client to drive some UI in a way that feels natural in Meteor.
+A local collection is a convenient way to use the full power of the Minimongo library for in-memory storage.
+For instance, you might use it instead of a simple array if you need to execute complex queries over your data.
+Or you may want to take advantage of its *reactivity* on the client to drive some UI in a way that feels natural in Meteor.

 <h2 id="schemas">Defining a schema</h2>

 Although MongoDB is a schema-less database, which allows maximum flexibility in data structuring, it is generally good practice to use a schema to constrain the contents of your collection to conform to a known format.
 If you don't, then you tend to end up needing to write defensive code to check and confirm the structure of your data as it *comes out* of the database, instead of when it *goes into* the database.
-As in most things, you tend to *read things more often than you write them*, and so it's usually easier, and less buggy to use a schema when writing.
+As in most things, you tend to *read data more often than you write it*, and so it's usually easier, and less buggy to use a schema when writing.

 In Meteor, the pre-eminent schema package is [aldeed:simple-schema](http://atmospherejs.com/aldeed/simple-schema).
 It's an expressive, MongoDB based schema that's used to insert and update documents.